Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Methods

 Traditional methods typically rely on hand-crafted descriptors such as symmetry functions \cite{behler2007generalized} to describe the particle environment in a rotationally invariant way.
-The radial symmetry function is used to characterize the radial density environment, while the angular symmetry function to characterize the bond orientations.
-These methods first project the distance and angle between neighbor particles onto a combination of basis functions.
-The sum of the expanded features of nearby particles is then used to describe the local environment around the central particle.
+The radial symmetry function is used to characterize the radial density environment, while the angular symmetry function is used to characterize the bond orientations.
+These methods first project the distance and angle between the central and neighbor particles onto a combination of basis functions.
+The sum of these project features of neighbor particles is then used to describe the local environment of the central particle.
 Naturally, this method results in coarse-grained descriptors, which fail to capture the essential details of dynamic smoothness.
 Here, we characterize the local environment for all edges instead of nodes to achieve a more fine-grained description.
 As shown in Eq.~\ref{eq_edge}, angle-aware convolution can be viewed as a weighted sum of the bond orientations in the local environment.
-But unlike in the hand-crafted descriptors, we can learn the weights of the sum from the neural network.
+But unlike hand-crafted approaches, we can learn the weights of the sum from the neural network.
 Then the embedded environment descriptor $\bm{m}_{ij}^{L}$ can contain more expressive three-body information.

-\emph{Feature aggregation} When the geometric environment features for two nearby particles are extracted, we aggregate the structural features related to dynamics at the node level by using two edge-to-node layers and one node-to-node layer.
-According to the previous assumption, it is reasonable to suggest that structural features should likewise exhibit smoothness patterns that correlate to dynamic heterogeneity.
-Thus, the aggregated node feature must contain the non-smooth parts that define the local smoothness pattern between nearby nodes without compromising the smooth feature shared by neighboring nodes.
-Therefore, beyond averaging the local structure, we design a self-attention mechanism to assign different attention weights between nodes that can adaptively handle the propagation of high-frequency and low-frequency structural features.
+\emph{Feature aggregation} When the geometric environment features for two nearby particles are extracted, we aggregate the structural features at the node level by using two edge-to-node layers and one node-to-node layer.
+According to the property of dynamic smoothness, the structural features after aggregation should reflect the underlying smoothness that correlates to dynamic heterogeneity.
+Therefore, beyond averaging the local structure, we design a geometry-enhanced self-attention mechanism to assign different attention weights between nodes that can adaptively handle the propagation of high- and low-frequency structural features.